 Celje has some rich museums, but if you only have a couple hours, just strolling in the streets of Celje is very enjoyable.
-It was one of our favorite cities in Slovenia.
+It was one of my favorite cities in Slovenia.

-It wall start at the square coming from the train lines.
-Here you can see the Celje Hall, a community center and venue for concenrt (celjski Dom)
+Start at the square coming from the train lines.
+Here you can see the Celje Hall, a community center and venue for concert (celjski Dom)

-There are several small places and many streets are for pedestrian only with is really enjoyable.
+There are several small places and many streets are pedestrian which is really enjoyable.